You are here

 By 1999, the Department had grown to have a combined undergraduate/graduate enrollment of 547 majors.
 In addition to traditional courses in policing and corrections, theory and methods, the curriculum was expanded to include directed electives ranging from classes on environmental law and hate crimes to gangs, white collar crime, and drugs and crime.
 Highlights of Departmental activities included a student honor society (Alpha Phi Sigma) and a professional fraternity (Lambda Alpha Epsilon); a state-of-the-art criminalistics lab and moot court room; student internship programs; and placement assistance through the Department’s Annual Career Fair.

-In May of 2019 we changed from the Departement of Criminology to the School of Criminology and Security Studies.
+In May of 2019, we changed from the Department of Criminology and Criminal Justice to the School of Criminology and Security Studies.
 Our new name will aid in recruiting new students and faculty, and better reflect the growth and development of our new programs.
 Criminology is an ever expanding field, and we are adjusting to remain relevant and competitive.
 Our approach has broadened, but our values remain the same.
 All of our programs will continue to prepare students for productive careers in public service and can be completed on-campus or online.
 Becoming a School will allow all of our programs to thrive and better address the challenges confronting criminology and criminal justice today.